How Long Does Suboxone Stay In Your System?

 How long does Suboxone stay in your hair?

-A hair drug test is a complicated process that goes into a technical analysis of hair to identify the presence or absence of drug metabolites.
+A hair drug test is a complicated process that involves a technical analysis of hair to identify the presence or absence of drug metabolites.

 This kind of hair drug test is done mostly to detect the use of illegal performance-enhancing drugs and steroids by athletes and sportspersons.
 A hair drug test can also be used to identify the opioid drug abuse history of an individual.

-Drug test in hair is more accurate than urine or blood test to detect the presence of opioid drugs such as cocaine, PCP, opium, methamphetamine, and others.
-This is because the drug metabolites and opiate substances can stay in the hair follicles for a year or more.
+A drug test on the hair is more accurate than a urine or blood test to detect the presence of opioid drugs such as cocaine, PCP, opium, methamphetamine, and others.
+Drug metabolites and opiate substances can stay in the hair follicles for a year or more.

-The metabolites of Suboxone in hair can be detected in hair tests for 1 to 3 months from the cessation of using this drug.
+The metabolites of Suboxone in hair can be detected in hair tests for 1–3 months after cessation of use.

 Saliva